aleksandargolubovic/NEAR_Metabuild/README.md

 ## Crypto Recycling Machine Overview
 Crypto Recycling Machine is a project developed for Near Metabuild Hackathon.
 It gives an opportunity to recycle different kinds of bottles and get paid in crypto currency.

-The project consists of 2 units:
+The project consists of two units:
 * ### Recycling Machine Emulator

 A service running on Raspberry Pi which uses a breadboard, some LEDs and buttons to simulate inserting the bottle into the recycling machine.
 Each button on the breadboard represents an inserting different kind of bottle: aluminium cans, glass bottles, tetra pak, or PET.